Counting on General Run-Length Grammars: Counting with Grammars

 \section{Counting with Grammars}

-Navarro \cite{navarro2019document} obtained the first result in counting the number of occurrences of a pattern \( P[1\dd m] \) in a text \( T[1\dd n] \) represented by a CFG of size $g$, within time \( O(m^2 + m\log^{2+\epsilon} n ) \), for any constant $\epsilon>0$, and using \( O(g) \) space.
-His method relies on the {\em consistency} of the secondary occurrences triggered across the grammar tree: given the locus node of a primary occurrence, the number of secondary occurrences it triggers is constant, regardless of the occurrence offset within the node.
-This property allows enhancing the grid described in Section~\ref{sec:grammarindex} with the number of (primary and) secondary occurrences associated with each point.
-At query time, for each pattern cut, one sums the number of occurrences in the corresponding grid range using the technique mentioned in Section~\ref{sec:rangesum}.
-The final complexity is obtained by aggregating over all \( m - 1 \) partitions of $P$ and considering the \( O(m^2) \) time required to identify all the ranges.
-Christiansen et al.~\cite[Thm.~A.5]{christiansen2020optimal} later improved this time to just $O(m\log^{2+\epsilon}n)$, by resorting to more modern techniques to find the grid range of all partitions of $P$.
+Navarro \cite{navarro2019document} obtained the first result in counting the number of occurrences of a pattern \( P[1\dd m] \) in a text \( T[1\dd n] \) represented by a CFG of size $g$, within time \( O(m^2 + m\log^{2+\epsilon} \fixx{g} ) \), for any constant $\epsilon>0$, and using \( O(g) \) space.
+His method relies on the {\em consistency} \fixx{observation above, which} allows enhancing the grid described in Section~\ref{sec:grammarindex} with the number $c(A)$ of (primary and) secondary occurrences associated with each point.\no{The value \(c(A)\) can be understood as the count of nodes labeled \(A\) in the parse tree representation of \(T\).} At query time, for each pattern cut, one sums the number of occurrences in the corresponding grid range using the technique mentioned in Section~\ref{sec:rangesum}.
+The final complexity is obtained by aggregating over all \( m - 1 \) cuts of $P$ and considering the \( O(m^2) \) time required to identify all the ranges.
+Christiansen et al.~\cite[Thm.~A.5]{christiansen2020optimal} later improved this time to just \fixx{$O(m\log n + m\log^{2+\epsilon} g)$}, by using more modern techniques to find the grid range of all cuts of $P$.